Archive for the ‘Stratford-upon-Avon District’ Category

 The modern village dates from the mid Victorian period.

-The village and estate is owned by the Spencer family.
+The village and estate was owned by the Spencer family.
 Wormleighton was the former manor house for the Spencer’s.
 They were owners in 1469 and bought the lordship of Wormleighton from the Copes in 1507.
 Their money came from sheep farming, and by the 1600s the estate had some 20,000 head.

 wormleighton 12102008-24 (by Walwyn)